 These techniques are known to everybody, but this is a very risky trade, as there is no guarantee of the bounce.
 After all there are many examples of correction turning into a new trend or the price hanging in a horizontal corridor for a long time.
 So if you decide to work like this be sure to wait for confirmation of the received signal.

 More conservative tactics (“Minesweeper A” and “Minesweeper B”) also suggest entry at the end of correction, but the work is conducted with certain safety measures:

-Minesweeper A suggest the work in 2 stages: at first we wait until to the first correction finishes (without entering the market), then we wait for another one correction to form (above or below the first correction) and finally enter the market.
-Stop loss is set similarly to the previous example – on the next Fibo level;
+Minesweeper A suggests the work in 2 stages: at first we wait until the first correction finishes (without entering the market), then we wait for another one correction to form (above or below the first correction) and finally enter the market.
+Stop-loss is set similarly to the previous example – on the next Fibo level;

 As a result, we get rare entries; besides, not all trends are long enough to give 3 correction movements in succession that fit the strategy rules (i.e. the end of the pullback in the range of 38.2% – 61.8% levels).
 On the other hand, we skip bad times when the correction does not turn into a trend continuation.

 Example of work according to “Minesweeper A” and “Minesweeper B” methods

 The first example shows the case when the Fr range point is being rewritten several times when the downtrend starts.
 In this case, according to the strategy, we skip the first entry point when the price rebounds from 38.2% level and open a trade at the second correction to the downtrend.

 In this example, the correction finished within the range of 38.2%-61.8% at both pullbacks, so the situation is almost perfect.
 As for the trade goal, we used Fibonacci extensions in the second correction to determine the goals.
 Both TP levels worked almost perfectly – the price reached a 161.8% level and finished the movement at the level of 261.8%.